Baked Flounder with Tartar Sauce

 - In a small skillet, toast the bread crumbs, salt and pepper over medium heat until lightly browned, stirring occasionally.
 Remove from the heat.

 - Brush both sides of fillets with oil; coat with toasted crumbs.
-Place in a 15-in. x 10-in. x 1-in. baking pan coated with cooking spray.
+Place in a 15x10x1-in. baking pan coated with cooking spray.
 Bake at 450° for 6-8 minutes or until fish flakes easily with a fork.

-Originally published as Baked Flounder with Tartar Sauce in Country Woman March/April 2007, p33
+Originally published as Oven-Fried Flounder with Tarragon Tartar Sauce in Country Woman March/April 2007